Welcome to Glenwood Community School District Preschool at Northeast Elementary

 Follow school wide expectations (respectful, responsible, safe, and kind)

-Contribute an idea, skill, or action during a group interaction with adult support
+Contribute an idea, skill, or action during a group interaction

 Social Emotional Supports

 Please see the graphics below.
 Feel free to print out these graphics and place somewhere in your own home.
-Using these strategies at home and at school can help reinforce these social emotional skills and problem solving in both locations.
+Using these strategies at home and at school can help reinforce these social emotional skills and problem solving skills in both locations.

 Early Childhood Outcomes